 - Review current mentored employment opportunities

-- Complete the Student Services MEP interest form (submit interest in up to three projects)
+- Complete the Student Services MEP interest form to indicate interest in up to three MEP opportunities

-- Visit the OSU Student Employment website and apply to the Mentored Employment Student Technical Pool position.
+- Visit the OSU Student Employment website and apply to the Mentored Employment Student Technical Pool position and submit your resume and cover letter

 - Please note that if you would like to send separate cover letters specific to faculty that you are applying to, you may attach them to your OSU application as additional documents.